|Home Catalog FAQ||Log In|

-Back in 2006, I wrote a book for Mac users called Take Control of Passwords in Mac OS X. In that book, I attempted to explain all the ways passwords are used on a Mac and give advice about the best ways to manage them.
+Back in 2006, I wrote Take Control of Passwords in Mac OS X. In that book, I attempted to explain all the ways passwords are used on a Mac and give advice about the best ways to manage them.
 I offered the best guidance I could at the time, based on the available facts.
 But when I look back at that book now, I get an uneasy feeling because anyone who took my advice then might now be living with a false sense of security.
-The technologies and tools for guessing passwords and breaking encryption have taken massive leaps forward in recent years, with no signs of slowing down.
+The tools for guessing passwords and breaking encryption have taken massive leaps forward in recent years, with no signs of slowing down.
 What was safe then may be ridiculously insecure today.

 On the bright side, the apps and techniques available to us good guys have improved too.
 While I can’t solve all the world’s password problems, with a combination of technology and common sense, I can probably help you solve about 98 percent of your password problems.